MemSearcher: Training LLMs to Reason, Search and Manage Memory via End-to-End Reinforcement Learning: The Framework

 \subsection{Preliminary: ReAct}

-ReAct~\citep{yao2023react}, which integrates reasoning and acting, has become the most popular paradigm for building LLM-based agents~\cite{jin2025search, chen2025learning}.

-As shown in Figure~\ref{fig:overview} (Top), the core idea of ReAct is straightforward: a ReAct trajectory is a multi-turn conversation, and each turn is an interaction between the LLM agent and the environment, containing thought, action, and observation.
-At each turn, the LLM first generates a thought within \texttt{<think>} \texttt{</think>}, and then performs an action in \texttt{<tool\_call>} \texttt{</tool\_call>}, to interact with the environment, after which the environment provides an observation between \texttt{<tool\_response>} \texttt{</tool\_response>} in response to the performed action.
+ReAct~\citep{yao2023react} has become the most popular paradigm for building LLM-based agents~\cite{jin2025search, chen2025learning, mo2025livemcpbench}.
+The idea of ReAct is simple: a trajectory is a multi-turn conversation, and each turn is an interaction between the agent and the environment.
+At each turn, the LLM generates a thought, and performs an action, after which the environment provides an observation in response to the performed action.

-Specifically, we assume that at the $i$-th turn, the agent generates a thought $t_i$, takes an action $a_i$, and receives an observation $o_i$.
+Specifically, we assume that at the $i$-th turn, the agent generates thought $t_i$, takes an action $a_i$, and receives an observation $o_i$.
 In particular, $o_0=q$ represents the observation prior to the first turn, where $q$ denotes the user's question.
-Then, the context to the LLM is as follows:
+At the $i$-th turn, the input to the LLM is as follows: